Foods that Help You Sleep Better: 9 Melanin-rich Foods!

 Onions are a food rich in essential nutrients that improve the production of melanin.

-They contain vitamins, minerals and amino acids.
-Their absorption facilitates the regulation of circadian rhythms.
+They contain vitamins, minerals, and amino acids.
+Therefore, their absorption facilitates the regulation of circadian rhythms.

 The regular consumption of onions promotes the elimination of toxins from the body.
 It also alleviates bloating and retention of fluids.